 Asian Pacific American Heritage & the Humanities

 May marks Asian Pacific American Heritage Month.
 The month was chosen to honor the arrival of the first Japanese to the United States in 1843.
-It also commemorates the completion of the Transcontinental Railroad, largely built by Chinese immigrants, in 1869.
-Members of the Asian Pacific diaspora have left an indelible imprint on the humanities.
+It also commemorates the completion of the Transcontinental Railroad, largely built by Chinese immigrants, in 1869, just a couple of the myriad ways members of the Asian Pacific diaspora have left their indelible imprint on American history and culture.

 A daughter reflects on her mother’s decision to emigrate from Korea, become an American citizen, and make sacrifices to support her children in Westland, Michigan.
 An actor sees his own family’s journey to the United States reflected in the narrative arc of Laura Ingalls Wilder’s Little House on the Prairie.
 A Chief Justice of the State of California meditates on the lessons passed down by the older women of her Filipino American community.